Eyevinn/onboarding-tasks/README.md

 # 2. Working with Containerized Applications

 It is today common to work with containerized applications as part of a micro service architecture style.
 It is essential to have the basic knowledge in how to work with for example Docker containers.
-Mentor for this section is Jonas Rydholm Birmé.
+Mentor for this section is Jonas Birmé.

 ## 2.1 Install Docker Engine